Estimated reading time: 20 minutes

-What I did learn recently is that not all hospitals in Ontario offer the same perks and prices for technology based services such as a hospital TV or internet.
+I learned recently that not all hospitals in Ontario offer the same perks and prices for technology-based services such as a hospital TV or Internet.

-For example these are the charges for Wi-Fi at Hamilton Health Sciences hospitals yet the University Hospital in London, Ontario offers free Wi-Fi.
-Don’t worry, they more than make up for that with their over-priced cable bill.
+For example, these are the charges for WiFi at Hamilton Health Sciences hospitals, yet the University Hospital in London, Ontario, offers free WiFi.

 There are four options for wireless internet access at HHS:

-Can you think back to a time when you a hospital TV saved you from over-thinking, sadness and loneliness?
+Can you think back to when a hospital TV saved you from overthinking, sadness, and loneliness?

 Ontario Health Care